Huegoxaga/notes/os/linux.md

   - Or place them into `.bash_profile` or `.bashrc` to make it available all the time.
   - run `unalias alias_name` to remove the alias.
   - run `unalias -a` to remove all alias.
+- `type -f <keyword>` returns the type of the keyword.
+- `type <command>` returns the type of the command.
+- `export VAR=123` define a environment variables for current terminal session and sub-sessions.
+  - Use `.bash_profile` for permenenet changes.
+- `printenv` list all environment variables definded for the current session and its sub-sessions.
+- `sort <file>` sort a file.
+  - `sort <fileA> <fileB>` sort and print the contents from two files.
+  - `-h` sort by numbers.
+  - `-r` sort in reversed order.
+  - `-n` sort contents numerically.
+  - `-u` sort and ignore duplicated contents.
+  - `-k2` sort by the second column.

 ### Access Control